-Julian Castro was born in San Antonio, Texas, on September 16, 1974, along with his twin brother, Joaquin Castro.
+Julian Castro was born in San Antonio, Texas, on September 16, 1974, along with his twin brother, Joaquin Castro (a Democratic U.S. Congressman from Texas).
 Their mother, Maria Castro, helped create the radical Chicano movement La Raza Unida (LRU) in 1970, and in ’71 she ran an unsuccessful campaign (on the LRU ticket) for the San Antonio City Council.
 She was a strong ideological influence on her sons, as evidenced by the fact that both boys were lauded as “modelos” (young people worthy of emulation) at an Activist Reunion which former LRU members held in December 1989.

 In 1992 Julian Castro was admitted to Stanford University under the school’s racial preference program.
 “Joaquín and I got into Stanford because of affirmative action,” Julian told The New York Times years later.
 “I scored 1,210 on my SATs, which was lower than the median matriculating student.
 But I did fine in college and in law school.
 So did Joaquín.
 I’m a strong supporter of affirmative action because I’ve seen it work in my own life.”